 Working Cow Horse

-• Judging is based on the cow work portion and reined work portion.
+• Judging is based on a cow work portion and a reined work portion.

 • Scoring emphasis should be based on the horse maintaining control of the cow at all times, exhibiting superior cow sense and natural cow working ability.

-• Refer to the rulebook as well as the National Reined Cow Horse Association website at http://nrcha.com/.
+• Refer to your association’s rulebook and the National Reined Cow Horse Association website for more information.

 Breakaway

-• This is a timed event with a one-minute time limit.
+• This is a timed event with a one-minute time limit, in which calves must be used.

-• The horse must start from behind a barrier; a 10-second penalty will be added to the time for breaking the barrier.
-Calves must be used.
+• The horse must start from behind a barrier and a 10-second penalty will be added to the time for breaking the barrier.

 Cutting